tomaskala/server-config/README.md

   ```
   # rm /etc/nginx/sites-enabled/default /etc/nginx/sites-available/default
   # ln -s /etc/nginx/sites-available/YOUR-DOMAIN.conf /etc/nginx/sites-enabled/
-  # nginx -t  # Verify that there are no errors in the config.
+  # /usr/sbin/nginx -t  # Verify that there are no errors in the config.
   # systemctl enable --now nginx.service
   ```
 * To verify that certbot auto-renewal is set, check either the crontab or the systemd timers.
 You can also use the following command.
   ```
-  # certbot renew --dry-run
+  $ sudo certbot renew --dry-run
   ```
 * Optionally, you can use the [Mozilla Observatory](https://observatory.mozilla.org/) to check your configuration.